Micah456/EmailWebApp/README.md

 -Refactor

 *Previous tasks:*
--Implement sent and draft pages AND get buttons to work so you can switch between the two - DONE -Change dashboard to inbox page- have login direct user to this pagesent emails display AND get sidebar button to work - DONE Load emails into dashboard and set resulting inbox array - DONE
+-Implement log out (remember to update/remove cookies- see expapi in ewa_server) - DONE -Implement sent and draft pages AND get buttons to work so you can switch between the two - DONE -Change dashboard to inbox page- have login direct user to this pagesent emails display AND get sidebar button to work - DONE Load emails into dashboard and set resulting inbox array - DONE